sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h2>jQuery Specific Coding Tips</h2>
 - Anonymous Functions “$(document).ready(function() {“ & “$(function(){“ are exactly the same where code is executed after DOM is loaded
+- “(function ($){}(jQuery)” Passes the jQuery object as a parameter so that “$” refers to “jQuery”.
+In general widgets would be contained in a Immediate invoking function but initated by a global Controller.
+Often a single ";" is placed at the front of a anonymous function to stop syntax errors when JavaScript files are combined & minified.
 - Of course if your following best practises and adding your javascript files before the closing body tag you don't need $(document).ready as the DOM will have already loaded.
 - To create a jQuery plugin use (function($){ $.fn.yourPluginName = function(){ /* Your code */ return this; }; })(jQuery);
 - As of jQuery 1.7+ ".on()" depreciates .live(), .delegate() and .bind().
 To remove events bound with .on() use .off()